"Good advising may be the single most underestimated characteristic of a successful college experience."

 An excellent companion site is Experiential Learning at Wittenberg.
 It will allow students (and you) to investigate all the options available in terms of mentored research, internships, professional/career development, national/international study, and community engagement.

 The links on the right are then designed to help faculty further support students as they discover their passions and abilities.
+And here is a quick listing of resources that can help students answer questions about finances, housing, personal issues.

 You may also want to visit the student advising page from COMPASS: Sweet Success Center.